Travel Safety and Security

 - Without being paranoid, be sceptical of people approaching you with a sad story that plays on your emotions.
 These stories usually aren’t true and, in most cases, end in asking for money.

 - It is always good to be aware of your personal space – get used to knowing what people are around and behind you (again, without being too paranoid about it).

 - Be very careful when drawing money from an ATM.
 Go elsewhere if you suspect people hanging around.
 Don’t let anybody help you or talk with you at the ATM.
 Always cover the number keys with one hand while entering your personal code with the other.
 In cities, it is always good to go to an ATM with a friend so they can keep an eye on things while your back is turned.

 - When having a meal or a drink it’s good to get in the habit of tying your bag to your chair or secure it by putting the bag handle under a chair leg while sitting on the chair.

 - On public transport keep your bag within sight at all times.

-- When traveling with all your luggage and belongings, always carry your passport and bank cards on you using a money belt and make sure you wear it underneath your clothes, not visible to outsiders.
+- When travelling with all your luggage and belongings, always carry your passport and bank cards on you using a money belt and make sure you wear them underneath your clothes, not visible to outsiders.
 This way, in case your bags get lost or stolen, you’ll still have what’s most important.
-Travelling this way is also recommended for domestic and international flights, since luggage can get lost.
+Travelling this way is also recommended for domestic and international flights since luggage can get lost.